 Over the years IAC has seen a number of trends come and go.
 Service models such as ICF’s and Sheltered Workshops, once viewed as positive alternatives to institutions, are rapidly being replaced with less restrictive options.
 Day services, once provided in school-like settings, are now conducted in the community where participants learn life skills in real world settings rather than artificially simulated ones.

-Although education and training sit at the core of IAC, its heart still lies in advocacy.
+Although education, technical support and training sit at the core of IAC, its heart still lies in advocacy.
 In addition to utilizing its position with regulatory agencies and the legislature to advocate for its members, IAC assists its members to participate in the advocacy efforts through annual lobbying and other events.
 Now IAC is acting in concert with four other associations under the banner of COPA (Coalition of Provider Associations) to ensure a united message is heard in Albany and beyond.

 As the service environment continues to move through its transition to managed care, first with Health Homes Serving Children (HHSC) in December 2016 and then in July 2018 with the initiation of CCO (Care Coordination Organizations) and the eventual introduction of MCO (Managed Care Organizations) for adults, IAC members will continue to benefit from the network of relationships that IAC has established with governing agencies and the legislature.
 And IAC will ensure that the values which have always guided the services provided by our members are not lost along the way.